This post is updated annually to add and remove ways to drive traffic to your site. It was last updated January 2019.

 If you’re a B2B company, partnerships can be a great way to drive relevant traffic that is ready to convert to your site.
 This has been a major way Credo has grown.
 Begin with outreach to sites that have written roundups of alternatives for your competitors and see if they’d like to include your site.
 Bonus points for getting them to add you at the top.

-2017 was the year of influencer marketing, and this will only continue into 2018 and 2019.
+2017 was the year of influencer marketing, and this only continued into 2018, 2019, and 2020.
 Get influencers to post about your products, blog on your site and share it, or interview them and provide it for free to your users.

 We recognize that not all of these will work for every site, but many of them will.
 After all, marketing isn’t about the tactics you employ, but the tactics that drive your strategy forward.
 Leave your comments about how you drive traffic to your site this year!